-hat Is a Court Bond?
+What Is a Court Bond?

 A court bond is a type of surety bond that guarantees an individual will comply with a court-ordered obligation.
+These bonds are typically required to:

 How Do Court Bonds Work?